-- 1. Completion, with a B- cumulative average, of
+- 1. Completion of the following:

 - a.
-All of the following courses:
+All of the following courses with a cumulative B- average:

 - i.
 Agency & Unincorporated Business Associations

 - ii.
 Corporations

 - iii.
 Law of Sales

-- iv.
-Secured Transactions, and

 - b.
-Two of the following courses:
+Three of the following courses, with a cumulative B- average:

 - i.
 Antitrust

 - ii.
-Commercial Paper
+Introduction to Bankruptcy

 - iii.
-Consumer Bankruptcy
+Corporate Finance & Regulation

 - iv.
-Corporate Finance & Regulation
+Financing the Start-Up

 - v.
-Financing the Start-Up
+Income Tax

 - vi.
-Income Tax
+International Business Transactions

 - vii.
-International Business Transactions
+Mergers & Acquisitions

 - viii.
-Mergers & Acquisitions
+Securities Regulation

 - ix.
-Securities Regulation
+Taxation of Business Entities

 - x.
-Taxation of Business Entities

-- xi.
 Any other elective course with significant business law content approved by the program director.